StoreConnect/storeconnect-sensors-api-server/README.md

 **An identifier is always relative to the associated `Sensor` from which the `Observation` has been made.**

 _NB: For the moment, there is no existing physical or behavioural trait characteristics (coming in a future StoreConnect's Sensor API version).
-This value can so be omitted, and then, a `MotionEventSubject` is, for the moment, only pointing to a given identifier._
+This value can so be omitted, and then, a `MotionSubject` is, for the moment, only pointing to a given identifier._

 ## How to...